yilinwei/ensime.github.io/editors/vim/contributing.md

     - If you have already installed ENSIME-VIM you will need to clean your plugins to remove references to the master before installing your fork.

 ### Getting Help

-The best place for help is the Ensime-Vim gitter channel.
+The best place for help is the Ensime-Vim Gitter channel.
 If nobody there can help you, please open an issue on the repository!

 ### Code Organization

 ENSIME-Vim is written in a combination of Python and VimL.
 The VimL code is really just for integrating with Vim & other plugins, while the Python code handles ENSIME functionality.

 ##### ENSIME integration

 - The majority of the interesting code lives in the `ensime_shared` integration.
 Here you'll find
     - `ensime.py`, which implements all of the request and response handling logic around ENSIME.
 This is the heart of the plugin.
     - `launcher.py`, which is responsible for starting up ENSIME, loading the config, and generating classpath files